Service time manipulation: Examples

 George Springer, prior to his major-league debut in the 2014 season, had turned down a seven-year, $23 million contract offer from the Houston Astros.
 The Astros then demoted Springer to the minors for the season's first 14 games.
 A writer for CBS Sports described the move as service time manipulation and as a reprisal for rejecting the contract offer.

 Kris Bryant, prior to the 2015 Chicago Cubs season, was assigned to the Cubs' AAA affiliate to work on his defense, despite putting up impressive offensive numbers in the minor leagues.
 The Cubs started Mike Olt, who had a .159 career batting average, at Bryant’s typical position on Opening Day.
 Seven games into the major league season, the Cubs promoted Bryant, who remained on the roster for the remaining 171 days of the season.
 This made Bryant ineligible to earn a year of service time.
 Bryant filed a grievance against the Cubs, but an arbitrator ruled that the Major League Baseball Players Association (MLBPA) did not prove that the Cubs manipulated Bryant's service time.
+Many players were inspired by Bryant’s unsuccessful grievance to advocate for reform.

-In a recorded address to a Rotary Club chapter in Bellevue, Washington on February 5, 2021, Seattle Mariners president Kevin Mather openly cited service time reasons for not calling up top prospects to the majors in the previous season.
+In a recorded address to a Rotary Club chapter in Bellevue, Washington on February 5, 2021, Seattle Mariners president Kevin Mather openly cited service time reasons for not calling up top prospects to the majors in the previous season, such as Jarred Kelenic.
 After journalists criticized Mather’s statements, Mather apologized.
 The MLBPA called Mather's comments "offensive".
 Mather resigned as Mariners president the day after his remarks were criticized in the press.